waronculture/System-Reboot/README.md

 # System-Reboot
 A digital rebellion against fast fashion.
 War on culture's System-Reboot is a movement to reclaim creative autonomy.
-This repository hosts open-source 3D files and paper patterns to empower a new generation of designers and makers.
+This repository hosts open-source 3D files to empower a new generation of designers and makers.
 Starting with downloadable attachments for the Nike AF1.

 What's in this Repository: